Candace Parker: 2009–2011: Pregnancy and injuries

 Parker missed the first eight games of the 2009 WNBA season after giving birth to her daughter, Lailaa Nicole Williams.
-By this time, the Sparks acquired Tina Thompson and Betty Lennox to help carry the team during Parker's absence.
-On June 30, Parker returned to practice with her teammates for the first time.
+By this time, the Sparks had acquired Tina Thompson and Betty Lennox to help carry the team during Parker's absence.
+On June 30, Parker returned to practice with her teammates.
 She played her first game back from maternity leave on July 5, 2009.
-Parker was named to the All-WNBA second team and All-Defensive second team despite missing almost a full month, due to her maternity leave.
+Parker was named to the All-WNBA second team and All-Defensive second team, despite having missed almost a full month due to her maternity leave.
 She had averaged a career-low in scoring but led the league in rebounding by the end of the season.
 Parker helped the Sparks get to the Western Conference Finals, but lost in three games to the eventual champions, the Phoenix Mercury.
 In the playoffs, Parker averaged 18 points and 10.7 rebounds per game.

-In 2010, Parker played only 10 games and was sidelined for the rest of the season due to a shoulder injury, she would also miss the playoffs.
+In 2010, Parker played only 10 games and was sidelined for the rest of the season due to a shoulder injury; she would also miss the playoffs.
 In 2011, Parker played her first six games.
 During the seventh game, with 5:56 left in the third quarter, Parker went down after grabbing a defensive rebound and making brief contact with Quanitra Hollingsworth.
 After getting an MRI on June 27, she found out she had a torn meniscus in her right knee.
 She had been voted as an All-Star during the season, but the injury would cause her to miss the 2011 WNBA All-Star Game.
 Six weeks later, she returned and played the remainder of the season, but the Sparks were eliminated from playoff contention with a disappointing 15–19 record.